speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 |Huge|1 week|
 |Gargantuan|1 month|

-If conducting maintenance is interrupted by a period of strenuous activity—at least 1 hour of walking, fighting, casting powers, or similar adventuring activity—the workforce must begin maintenance again for the ship to gain any benefit from it.
+If conducting maintenance is interrupted by a period of strenuous activityï¿½at least 1 hour of walking, fighting, casting powers, or similar adventuring activityï¿½the workforce must begin maintenance again for the ship to gain any benefit from it.

 At the end of maintenance, a ship regains all lost hit points and Hit Dice, and its system damage level is reduced by 1.